 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "Introduction & Coda, Multi-Party Dispute Resolution, Democracy and Decision Making: Vol. II of Complex Dispute Resolution" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1162.
+1162.